Linda Crampton enjoys taking photographs and using digital editing software. She also enjoys visiting art galleries and viewing sculptures.

 Salvador Dali was a Spanish artist who lived from 1904 to 1989.
 He was known for his surrealist art and his eccentric personality.
 He seems to have liked the idea of warped clocks because they appear multiple times in his creations.

-The Dance of Time 1 sculpture is made of bronze and has a green and gold patina.
-The undulating surface of the sculpture is interesting to observe.
-The reflective surface as well as the varying lighting conditions in the environment make the sculpture quite difficult to photograph, however.
+2017 was Canada's 150th Birthday.
+In honour of the occasion, the Salvador Dali sculpture entitled Dance of Time 1 was placed in Lot 19.
+The sculpture was made of bronze and had a green and gold patina.
+The undulating surface of the sculpture was interesting to observe.
+The reflective surface as well as the varying lighting conditions in the environment made the sculpture quite difficult to photograph, however.

-The ever-present fluidity of time is represented in this sculpture as time not only moving, but dancing in rhythm to the beat of the universe.— thedaliuniverse.com
+The ever-present fluidity of time is represented in this sculpture as time not only moving, but dancing in rhythm to the beat of the universe.

-The Angel of Victory statue is a war memorial that is located at the eastern end of the Waterfront Station.
-The bronze statue was installed in 1921 in honour of the soldiers who died in the First World War, although I notice that the plaque below the statue mentions those who died in both wars.
+The Angel of Victory sculpture is a war memorial that is located at the eastern end of the Waterfront Station.
+The bronze statue was installed in 1921 in honour of the soldiers who died in the First World War, although the plaque below the statue mentions those who died in both wars.
 The statue shows an angel carrying a soldier to heaven after he has died.
 It's sometimes referred to as "Winged Victory" instead of Angel of Victory.

 The sculptor was a Montreal artist named Coeur de Lion MacCarthy.
 He was commissioned by the Canadian Pacific Railway to create three identical statues in memory of the company's employees who died in the war.
 The statues were erected at CPR sites in Vancouver, Montreal, and Winnipeg.

 In the Montreal statue, the angel's raised hand holds a wreath or crown of laurel leaves, a traditional symbol of victory in Ancient Greece.
 In the Vancouver version, the angel carries just a few leaves.
 A 1922 City of Vancouver Archives photo of the sculpture is shown on the Creators Vancouver website referenced below.
 The photo shows that originally the Vancouver angel carried a wreath.
-At some point it must have broken off.
+At some point, it broke off.

 The Gastown Steam Clock

-The steam that powers the clock comes from an underground system that is used to provide heat in the downtown area.
-The steam drives a piston which in turn drives the rest of the mechanism inside the clock.
-Every hour on the hour, steam emerges from the central chimney on top of the clock and produces a whistle.
-On every quarter hour, steam emerges from the four smaller chimneys and also produces whistling sounds.
+Every hour on the hour, steam emerges from the central chimney on top of the clock and produces whistles to mark the time.
+On every quarter hour, steam emerges from the four smaller chimneys and produces whistling sounds in the form of the Westminster Quarters.

 The Whistling Clock